501C3 ORGANIZATION

 2012

-• Capital Campaign raises $1.5 Million to pay off mortgage.
+• Our Capital Campaign successfully raised $1.5 million, enabling us to pay off mortgage of both buildings.

 2013

-• The Drake Closet opens a second location in Alpharetta.
+• Expanded The Drake Closet with a second store location in Alpharetta.

 2015

-• HomeAid Atlanta completes renovation and ADA requirement for Drake Center, adding classroom space.
+• HomeAid Atlanta completed a renovation and ADA upgrades at The Drake Center, adding new classroom space.

 2016

-• The Drake Closet opens a third store in Sandy Springs.
+• The Drake Closet opens a third location in Sandy Springs

 2017

-• The first 6 graduate families move into The Drake Village.
+• The first 6 families moved into The Drake Village

 2018